KevinTheMix/CheatSheets/DB.md

   * ALTER
   * TRUNCATE = Remove all records & unallocate space
     * Note this is DDL!
 Unlike DELETE
+      * Doesn't use transaction log => doesn't work if another table (even empty) references it
     * The auto-incremented value of the ID column is also reset
   * RENAME
   * COMMENT